n3wscott/vanity/README.md

-# vanity Go Path Router
+# Vanity, vanity domain mapping for go-imports

 This configures an Knative Service which will act as a router for `go` cli, this means you don't have to reference all your `go` packages using the full